SonarScanner for Gradle

 Analyzing multi-project builds

-To analyze a project hierarchy, apply the SonarQube plugin to the root project of the hierarchy.
+To analyze a project hierarchy, apply the SonarQube Server plugin to the root project of the hierarchy.
 Typically (but not necessarily) this will be the root project of the Gradle build.
 Information pertaining to the analysis as a whole has to be configured in the sonar block of this project.
 Any properties set on the command line also apply to this project.

 Configuration settings shared between subprojects can be specified in a subprojects block.